 Jump Off Rock is a scenic overlook, which provides a panoramic view of rolling pastures, the Blue Ridge and Pisgah mountain ranges.
 Jump Off Rock also holds an Indian legend that has been passed down for many, many years.
 Over 300 years ago a young Cherokee Indian maiden received word that her young Indian Chief had been killed in battle, so she climbed to the edge of the rock and jumped off.
 Indian legend has it that on moonlit nights you can see the ghost of the maiden on Jump Off Rock.
 Jump Off is located about 5 miles from downtown at the end of Laurel Park Hwy.
 The park is open daily, sunrise to sunset.
 No admission charge.

 North Carolina Arboretum is a member of the University of North Carolina System and spans 434 acres.
-The Arboretum offers gardens, horticultural exhibits, education center, hiking, biking, and nature trails are a few of the attractions available to the public.
+The Arboretum offers curated gardens, horticultural exhibits, education center, hiking, biking, indoor exhibits, educational events and nature trails are a few of the attractions available to the public.
 Located 15 miles north of Hendersonville.

 Pisgah Center for Wildlife Education is located in Pisgah National Forest.
-The Center’s attractions include: aquariums, hands-on exhibits, garden display, special programs, viewing and feeding of the hatchery trout.
-The Center is open to the public, except Thanksgiving Day, Christmas Day and New Year’s Day.
+The Center’s indoor and outdoor attractions include: aquariums, hands-on exhibits, garden display, special programs, viewing and feeding of the hatchery trout.
+Free admission.

 The Pisgah National Forest 501,691 acres stretches across the eastern edge of Western North Carolina’s mountains.
 The Forest offers hiking trails, fishing, camping, picnic sites, and spectacular waterfalls.
 The attractions include Looking Glass Falls, Sliding Rock, Pisgah Forest State Fish Hatchery, Pisgah Center for Wildlife Education, The Cradle of Forestry and the North Mills River Recreational Area.